More about Mondelez International, Inc.

 |---|---|

-MDLZ's forward EPS exceeding its trailing EPS means that the company is expected to increase profitability in the current financial year.
-This reflects improved earnings potential, signaling that MDLZ is likely to outperform its previous year's financial performance.
+MDLZ's forward EPS is greater than its trailing EPS, indicating that the company is expected to deliver higher profitability this year.
+This suggests that MDLZ is projected to improve its earnings, reflecting positive growth compared to last year's financial performance.

 Price projections: